Meralco Electricity Rates and Your Solar ROI

 Distribution Charge

 Meralco’s charge for distributing electricity through its local network of poles, wires, and transformers to your property.
 Regulated by the ERC under a Performance-Based Regulation framework.
-This component recovers Meralco’s capital and operating costs for its distribution infrastructure.

 Taxes, Subsidies, and Other Charges